Graphic Communications Management (GCM) Program Assessment: A Survey of GCM Alumni on the Curriculum

 How to Cite:

-Bensen, T. M. & Dharavath, H. N., (2004) “Graphic Communications Management (GCM) Program Assessment: A Survey of GCM Alumni on the Curriculum”, The Journal of Technology, Management, and Applied Engineering 20(3).
+Bensen, T. M. & Dharavath, H. N., (2004) “Graphic Communications Management (GCM) Program Assessment: A Survey of GCM Alumni on the Curriculum”, Journal of Industrial Technology 20(3).